Finding Jobs In Prague as an Expat

 Regardless of what you know about Prague, there is one constant in this ancient city: the expat English teacher.
 I was an English teacher, and all of my expat friends (mostly native English speakers, two were from Singapore and Russia!) have taught or are still teaching English.
 Prague first draws you in with a month-long TEFL course and then keeps you here to memorize the early morning tram schedules and the outermost suburban bus routes as you transform yourself into the ubiquitous, city-wandering English teacher.
 Or you might end up working full-time for preschools or high schools in order to avoid the endless daily treks across Prague.

-Recent statistics put out by the Czech government state that there are only 3,000 Americans in Prague (at least legally) as opposed to over 40,000 Russians in the city.
+Recent statistics put out by the Czech government state that there are only 3,000 Americans in Prague with far more from other countries.
 Some Americans, on the other hand, are being forced to leave due to EU Schengen visa regulations (see the Living in Prague article for more on this matter).
 But of those U.S., Canadian, or Australian citizens who have managed to get a long-term visa, most have come to Prague in order to teach English.

 What follows are some of your others options for work besides teaching: